SirPepe/ornament/Readme.md

   co-exist with native `attributeChangedCallback()` and friends just fine.
 - Much of your migration will depend on **how you build on top of Ornament.**
-  You should keep reusable components and app-specific state containers separate, just as you would do in React.
+  You should keep reusable components and app-specific state containers separate, just as you would do in e.g. React.
 This will make maintenance and eventual migration much easier.

 In general, migrating away should not be too problematic.
 The components that